 REA Kon’s original mandate was an adjunct to the group’s plantation operations.
 It began by initiating a programme based on an empirical description of the landscape covered by the group’s land allocations and a set of objectives designed to conserve or enhance the original values of the landscape, to minimize negative impacts of human activities and to provide long-term benefits for all.
 The department’s findings were then used to develop a set of practical conservation principles that could be integrated into the group’s operations.

 Following a recent review of REA Kon activities, the department has been reorganised to enhance its role and better reflect its responsibilities.
-Such responsibilities comprise: plantation ecology (evaluating the long-term ecological impacts and dynamics of the planted blocks); biodiversity management (understanding trends within and conservation management of the natural species of the landscape covered by the group’s land allocations); and communities and forests (conservation and management of the designated conservation reserves areas) (designated conservation reserves are otherwise known as High Conservation Value (“HCV”) by certain sustainability certification bodies).
+Such responsibilities comprise: plantation ecology (evaluating the long-term ecological impacts and dynamics of the planted blocks); biodiversity management (understanding trends within and conservation management of the natural species of the landscape covered by the group’s land allocations); and communities and forests (conservation and management of the designated conservation reserves areas) (designated conservation reserves are otherwise known as HCV by certain sustainability certification bodies).
+REA Kon first acquires empirical data on all habitats, species and community-related issues from within the group’s areas of operation on which to base any conservation decisions.

-Quarterly water quality testing and monthly programmes of forest restoration and enrichment are conducted in all of the conservation reserves and selected areas that are no longer designated for planting.
+Air and water quality are being monitored in the watershed, specifically at upstream and downstream sites of rivers flowing through the estates and used by local communities, to monitor the impact of both the mills and outflows from plantation blocks.
+Monthly programmes of forest restoration and enrichment are conducted in all of the conservation reserves and selected areas that are no longer designated for planting.
 Together with the biodiversity team, the ecology team has developed plans to investigate the relationship between forest species and planted blocks so as to seek a scientific answer to the question of whether forest birds forage for insects within the plantation.
 This could be of significant assistance in reducing pests within oil palm plantations.
-Seedlings of native shad, timber and fruit trees are produced for distribution to local villages as well as to schools and emplacements within the group’s estates.
-Rambutan and durian trees planted by REA Kon in 2008 are now fruiting abundantly for the benefit of staff.

 REA Kon maps the location of each individual orangutan on a monthly basis through camera trapping and conducting walking surveys along permanent transects.
 The previous nest surveys, vulnerable to misinterpretation, have now been replaced by camera trap monitoring which produces superior population estimates since individual animals can be identified, and through which characteristics of age, sex, general condition (health) and reproductive success can be determined.
 In 2018, monthly permanent transect walks revealed a minimum of 11 individual orangutans in the forested conservation reserves (HCV) areas.
-Information on the current distribution and abundance of individual orangutans and the current conservation status of the orangutan population will continue to be refined in 2019 and beyond.
+Information on the current distribution and abundance of individual orangutans and the current conservation status of the orangutan population is continuing to be refined.

 To encourage long-term, widespread participation in forest conservation, REA Kon also engages with local communities, schools and emplacements within or adjacent to the group’s operational area through discussions and presentations.
 Education camps for school age children have been running at the conservation research station since 2008.
 These camps provide a practical approach to conservation as well as an overview of REA Kon’s duties and activities, with fieldwork sessions to teach species identification and acquaint students with the ecology of local flora, fauna and forest restoration.
 Discussion forums are arranged with senior members of local communities and government departments to explain REA Kon’s role within the group and to encourage species conservation whether through protection (Endangered or officially protected species) or through sustainable use.
 To enhance the efficacy of such engagement, there is a long-term partnership arrangement with the Provincial Government’s Natural Resources Conservation Agency.